 After-dinner interactive session and preparation for the morning workshop: The Future of AI

 Don Scheibenreif, Gartner, led participants in a discussion regarding administrative challenges AI could address, such as email overload, performance reviews, writing job descriptions and other labor-intensive tasks.
-They led an activity using a quadrant “radar” model to map AI adoption across administrative and front-facing operations, prompting participants to design a custom radar for their own teams, during in their breakout sessions the next day.
+They led an activity using a quadrant “radar” model to map AI adoption across administrative and customer-facing operations, prompting participants to design a custom radar for their own teams, during their breakout sessions the next day.

 Altext/Caption: The Future of AI, Don Scheibenreif, Gartner: Efficiency and compliance; The future of AI is all of you.
-What would people in the room like: A system to compare policies for contracting; An AI that can look at your initial projects and identify risks; Contribute to student success; To support AI compliance; Automating catalog of back log material that would include image recognition; Job descriptions; Read my emails for me; Performance evaluations; Assess cost of construction; Easier financial aid for students and governments; Getting ready for audits
+What would people in the room like: A system to compare policies for contracting; An AI that can look at your initial projects and identify risks; Contribute to student success; To support AI compliance; Automating catalog of back log material that would include image recognition; Job descriptions; Read my emails for me; Performance evaluations; Assess cost of construction; Easier financial aid for students and governments; Getting ready for audits.

 Fireside Chat with AI Leaders: AI in Higher Education Administration